Engin-Boot/pong-stage-lavandesh/Stage0/Play-Pause-Stop.md

-# User-Interface Elements
+# Start-up, Pause and Closing Window

 ## Feature

-This module takes care of all the visible elements of the game UI.
+This module governs what comes on start-up and closing of game

 ## Acceptance Criteria

-### Scenario: Load Basic elements
+### Scenario: Start-up screen

 - Given -give-initial-values-and-conditions